Latest Country Reports

 Turkmenistan – Tier 2 Watch List

 Turkmenistan is a source country for men, women, and children subjected to forced labor and sex trafficking.
-Men and women from Turkmenistan are subjected to forced labor after migrating abroad in search of employment, including in textile sweatshops, construction sites, and domestic service.
+Men and women from Turkmenistan are subjected to forced labor after migrating abroad for employment in the textile, agricultural, construction, and domestic service sectors.
 Turkmen women and girls are also subjected to sex trafficking abroad.
-Residents of rural areas and women are the groups most at risk of becoming victims of trafficking, although international organizations report that the proportion of male victims is increasing.
-Experts estimate that a significant number of Turkmen become victims of trafficking abroad annually, a majority of whom are victims of labor exploitation.
-Turkey remains the most frequent destination for identified Turkmen victims, followed by Russia and the United Arab Emirates, and, to a lesser extent, Iran, Kazakhstan, Pakistan, Cyprus, the United Kingdom, Sweden, and the United States.
-An international organization estimates that between 10 and 15 trafficking victims return to Turkmenistan each month.
+Residents of rural areas are most at risk of becoming trafficking victims.
+International organizations report that the proportion of male victims subjected to trafficking abroad increased to surpass female victims in 2014.
+Turkey and Russia are the destinations of most Turkmen victims, followed by other countries in the Middle East, South and Central Asia, and Europe.
+An international organization estimates between 10 and 15 trafficking victims return to Turkmenistan each month.
 Turkmen nationals are subjected to forced labor within the country in the informal construction industry.
-Participation in the cotton harvest is still compulsory for some public sector employees, who face termination if they refuse or are unable to pay for a surrogate worker.
-Some business owners in the Lebap and Dashoguz regions were reportedly required to send staff to pick cotton.
+Participation in the cotton harvest is compulsory for some public sector employees, who face termination if they refuse to work or are unable to pay for a surrogate worker.
+State officials in the Lebap and Dashoguz regions reportedly required some business owners to send staff to pick cotton.

 The Government of Turkmenistan does not fully comply with the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-Despite these efforts, the government did not demonstrate overall increasing anti-trafficking efforts compared to the previous reporting period; therefore, Turkmenistan is placed on Tier 2 Watch List for a third consecutive year.
-The Trafficking Victims Protection Act provides that a country may remain on Tier 2 Watch List for only two consecutive years, unless that restriction is waived because the government has a written plan to bring itself into compliance with the minimum standards for the elimination of trafficking.
-Turkmenistan was granted a waiver from an otherwise required downgrade to Tier 3 because its government has a written plan that, if implemented, would constitute making significant efforts to meet the minimum standards for the elimination of trafficking and is devoting sufficient resources to implement that plan.
-The denial of an internal trafficking problem by some government officials, corruption, and a lack of institutional capacity to combat trafficking in persons continued to impair the government’s response to trafficking.
-However, the government took several welcome steps during the reporting period.
-It reported detailed anti-trafficking law enforcement data for the first time, including referrals of trafficking cases from the Ministry of Foreign Affairs to law enforcement agencies, provided in-kind support to trafficking training of government officials, and actively cooperated with international organizations on trainings to combat trafficking.
+Despite these measures, the government did not demonstrate overall increasing anti-trafficking efforts compared to the previous reporting period; therefore, Turkmenistan is placed on Tier 2 Watch List for a fourth consecutive year.
+Turkmenistan was granted a waiver from an otherwise required downgrade to Tier 3 because its government has a written plan that, if implemented, would constitute making significant efforts to bring itself into compliance with the minimum standards for the elimination of trafficking, and it has committed to devoting sufficient resources to implement that plan.
+The government continued to convict trafficking offenders under its anti-trafficking statute and actively partnered with an international organization to organize official trainings and draft a 2016-2018 national action plan to combat trafficking.
+The government, however, did not demonstrate adequate efforts to identify and protect victims; rather, officials penalized some trafficking victims for acts committed as a result of being subjected to trafficking.